 Getting an insight into the legal profession is paramount when you are deciding whether to follow this career path.

-Many college leavers tend to opt for a career in law without necessarily knowing whether they are capable of, or even want to deal with such levels of dedication, pressure, commitment or responsibility.
+Many college leavers tend to opt for a career in law without necessarily knowing whether they are capable of, or even want to deal with such levels of dedication, pressure, commitment, responsibility and the high level of client's confidentiality demanded.

 If your perception of the legal profession is through drama, there is significantly more than seen on camera.
 Barrister Solicitors have hourly billing rates and as such, each minute of every day spent on clients' cases must be recorded for billing and such records meticulously kept for possible later scrutiny.